TheEpicBengal/swampafk/README.md

 2. Open Command Prompt
-cd into the directory of your choice where the script is at by copying the path and using the cd command. "cd C:\Users\bengal\Desktop\swampafk-main"
+cd into the directory of your choice where the script is at by copying the path and using the cd command.
+Example if it's on the desktop. "cd C:\Users\bengal\Desktop\swampafk-main"

       https://files.catbox.moe/zj0hpb.PNG (visual)